paul-atx/100daysofyara/README.md

 ## Day 12 - Havoc C2

 Havoc is a modern and malleable post-exploitation command and control framework.
 It's relatively new development and I haven't seen a lot of usage but its very capable.
 This will likely be used and tested by red teams.
-So lets make sure we have some detections for it.
-I compiled a few clients and made sure everything was working, then used the clients as a basis for rules.
+We don't have to wait to be impacted, lets make detections for it proactively.
+I compiled a variety of clients using all build options and made sure everything was working, then used the proven clients as a basis for YARA rules.

 There are a variety of methods for generating rules that i've experimented with.
 It's good to find a balance between spending a lot of time to make a high fidelity rule versus knocking something out quick and moving on to cover another threat.
-One tool that has helped me quickly create YARA rules
+One tool that has helped me quickly create YARA rules is MCRIT by Daniel Plohman https://github.com/danielplohmann/mcrit

+MCRIT is a framework created to simplify the application of the MinHash algorithm in the context of code similarity.
+It can be used to rapidly implement "shinglers", i.e. methods which encode properties of disassembled functions, to then be used for similarity estimation via the MinHash algorithm.
+It can also suggest YARA rules based on the unique functions in the samples.

+For day twelve I'm sharing a YARA rule I created using MCRIT based on those Havoc client samples.